jpegleg/ocean-regulator/README.md

 If we want to make the cluster larger, we can add more control plane or worker nodes.

+Note: the anisble play for joining the second node may report a failure even when successful.

 Closely related is the "storm reef cluster" ansible and microk8s code here: https://github.com/jpegleg/storm-reef-clusters

 The ocean-regulator ansible has a lot in common with the anisble in storm-reef.
 Some difference include skipping the rsyslog config and wazuh agent steps,